 As well as taking action to address water security, we’re creating water-smart products which make it easier for consumers to use less water in their homes.

-For example, our Love Home and Planet dry wash sprays are made with only 0.02% of the water used in a normal UK laundry load.
+Around 40% of clothes are washed before they really need to be, which wastes a lot of water in unnecessary laundry loads and damages clothes.
+Our Robijn dry wash sprays are helping customers in the Netherlands refresh clothes between washes so they do less laundry and save water.
 Our Rin detergent bar uses up to half the water needed for rinsing, making the washing process easier for consumers in water-scarce regions.
-We’re also developing products that use no water at all, such as our new hair care brand, ‘the good stuff’, which includes six no-rinse conditioners.
+We’re also developing products that use no water at all, such as our hair care brand, ‘the good stuff’, which includes eight no-rinse conditioners.